MGriot/PolyMaze-Architect/docs/algorithms.md

 # Maze Generation Algorithms - Trade-offs

 This document outlines the performance characteristics and visual biases of the algorithms implemented in PolyMaze Architect.
+For the underlying graph theory, see [Maze Theory](theory.md).

 ## 1. Recursive Backtracker (DFS)
 - **Visuals**: Long, winding corridors with few dead ends.